Subhodip1307/Django-Deployment-Guide/nginx_uwsgi_docker.md

 ```bash
 uwsgi_pass myproject
 ```
+- Now change the value 'uwsgi_read_timeout' around 70s to 100s (The uwsgi_read_timeout directive in NGINX sets the amount of time upstream waits for a uwsgi process to send response data.
+The default value is 60 seconds)

 - Now There is two more location section one is for static files and another one is media file now write the location according to your project

 ```bash